Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Mutating_data_with_useMutation.md

 # Mutating data with `useMutation` hook

 Up until now we learned how to fetch and store data in the cache, using the `useQuery` hook.
-Now it's time to learn how to also mutate our remote server data, and automatically re-render the user interface.
+Now it's time to learn how to also mutate our remote server data, and automatically re-render the UI.

-To mutate our remote server state we need to use the **`useMutation` hook**.
-To `useMutation` we need to pass in an object with one thing:
+Unlike queries, ==mutations are typically used to create/update/delete data or perform server side-effects==.
+For this purpose, TanStack Query exports a **`useMutation`** hook.
+To `useMutation` we need to pass in an object with at least one property:

 1. ==The `mutationFn` method.== This is the function that React Query will call to mutate our remote server data.